 This Month's Book

-The GAA Museum is delighted to announce that our next Book Club choice for 2024 is A Place to Play by Humphrey Kelleher.
-We will be reading the book throughout April and May.
+The GAA Museum is delighted to announce that our next Book Club choice is The Epic Origins of Hurling Ireland’s Ancient Sport.

 Buy Now